Sudbury Youth Rocks Music Program

 The Anger Management program includes cognitive behavioural sessions on anger, stress, communication and conflict resolution.
 The program was developed by the John Howard Society of Windsor in collaboration with Correctional Service Canada.
 This program teaches people to use appropriate thoughts and actions to express anger.
 Individuals are taught skills to help understand themselves and how to identify and express their anger appropriately.

-Caring Dads Program
+Dads Matter Program